DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/_index.md

 ### Datadog format

-When the Datadog SDK is configured with the Datadog format for extraction or injection (possibly both), the Datadog SDK will interact with the following request headers:
+When the Datadog SDK is configured with the Datadog format for extraction or injection (possibly both), the Datadog SDK interacts with the following request headers:

 `x-datadog-trace-id`
 : Specifies the lower 64-bits of the 128-bit trace-id, in decimal format.